jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

     - Use availability zones (at least standard tier)
 - Azure Monitor
 - Write Kusto queries against ACS logs
+- Customer-managed keys require an additional billable service, Azure Key Vault, which can be in a different region, but under the same subscription, as Azure Cognitive Search.
+- Enabling Customer-managed keys (CMK) encryption will increase index size and degrade query performance.

 ### [Implement knowledge mining with Azure Cognitive Search](https://learn.microsoft.com/en-us/training/paths/implement-knowledge-mining-azure-cognitive-search/)
 - **Semantic Search** : Semantic search is a capability within Azure Cognitive Search that aims to improve the ranking of search results.
 Semantic search improves the ranking of search results by using language understanding to more accurately match the context of the original query.